Rush to Europe corporate debt raises hot-money worry

 Instead Bonzon said the ECB's new bond-purchase programme meant it was time to reconsider good quality corporate debt from firms in Europe's peripheral countries.

-"Where I would go today for yield is (Spanish telecom firm) Telefonica (TEF.MC) or (Italian utility) Enel (ENEI.MI) - the good, solid, established names of the periphery.
+"Where I would go today for yield is (Spanish telecom firm) Telefonica or (Italian utility) Enel - the good, solid, established names of the periphery.